-SECTION 1: Roberts Rules of Order, Newly Revised, shall govern proceedings not herein provided for.
+SECTION 1: Roberts Rules of Order, newly Revised, shall govern the proceedings of the committee.

-Article IX: Expense Reimbursement
+■ Article IX: Expense Reimbursement

 SECTION 1: Requests for reimbursement of expenses shall be on an NSEA voucher and shall be subject to the reimbursement policy of the NSEA Board of Directors.